kyma-incubator/varkes/OpenAPIMock/README.md

 Creates a request.log file that contains the urls being called, the header of the request and the body of the request if exists

 - **Returns the OpenAPI specification as metadata** <br>
-By calling /metadata user can see the OpenAPI specification being use in text/x-yaml format
+By calling '/metadata' user can see the OpenAPI specification being use in text/x-yaml format

+- **Returns a dummy OAuth2 token** <br>
+By calling the base url '/authorizationserver/oauth/token' and adding the OAuth2 requirements as query params user can get a dummy OAuth2 token

 Installation and Use
 --------------------------